GibbonEdu/docs/content/_index.md

 ## Mailing List

-To receive emails on our Release & Security mailing list, please use the form on the right.
+To receive emails on our Release & Security mailing list, please use the form on the left.

 ## Email